causify-ai/tutorials/class_project_instructions/Projects/MLflow_Project_Description.md

-### Tech Description of MLflow
+### Description

-MLflow is an open-source platform designed to manage the machine learning lifecycle, including experimentation, reproducibility, and deployment.
-Its key features include:
+MLflow is an open-source platform designed to manage the end-to-end machine learning lifecycle.
+It provides tools for tracking experiments, packaging code into reproducible runs, and sharing and deploying models.
+With its modular components, MLflow allows data scientists to streamline their workflows and improve collaboration.

+**Key Features:**
-- **Tracking**: Log parameters, metrics, and models for various experiments.
+- **Experiment Tracking:** Log and query experiments with metrics, parameters, and artifacts.
-- **Projects**: Organize code in a reusable and reproducible manner.
-- **Models**: Manage and deploy machine learning models in various formats.
-- **Registry**: Store, version, and manage models in a central repository.
+- **Model Management:** Store and manage models in a centralized repository.
+- **Project Packaging:** Package code for reproducibility and sharing.
+- **Deployment:** Simplify the deployment of models to various environments.

 ---

-### Project 1: Predicting House Prices (Difficulty: 1 - Easy)
+### Project 1: Predicting Housing Prices (Difficulty: 1 - Easy)

+**Project Objective:**
-**Project Objective**: The goal of this project is to build a regression model that predicts house prices based on various features such as location, size, and number of rooms.
-Students will optimize the model for the lowest mean absolute error.
+Build a predictive model to estimate housing prices based on various features such as location, size, and amenities.
+The goal is to optimize the model for accuracy and interpretability.

-**Dataset Suggestions**: Use publicly available real estate datasets from Kaggle, which include features like square footage, number of bedrooms, and neighborhood ratings.

-**Step-by-Step Plan**:
+**Dataset Suggestions:**
+Utilize datasets from Kaggle related to housing prices or open government real estate data.

+**Tasks:**
-1. **Data Collection**: Download the dataset from Kaggle and load it into your environment.
+- **Data Collection:** Load the housing dataset into a Pandas DataFrame.
-2. **Feature Engineering**: Create new features such as price per square foot and encode categorical variables.
-3. **Model Training**: Split the data into training and testing sets, and train a linear regression model.
-4. **Use of MLflow**: Track parameters (like learning rate), metrics (MAE), and model versions using MLflow’s tracking capabilities.
-5. **Evaluation Metrics**: Use Mean Absolute Error (MAE) and R-squared for evaluation.
-6. **Visualization**: Create visualizations of predicted vs. actual prices and feature importance.
+- **Data Preprocessing:** Clean the data by handling missing values and encoding categorical variables.
+- **Model Training:** Train a regression model (e.g., Linear Regression or Random Forest) to predict housing prices.
+- **Experiment Tracking with MLflow:** Log parameters, metrics (e.g., RMSE), and model artifacts in MLflow.
+- **Model Evaluation:** Evaluate the model performance and visualize results using Matplotlib or Seaborn.
+- **Deployment:** Use MLflow to deploy the model as a REST API for easy access.

+**Bonus Ideas:**
-**Bonus Ideas**: Experiment with different regression algorithms (e.g., Random Forest, Gradient Boosting) and compare their performance using MLflow.
+- Experiment with different regression algorithms and compare their performance.
+- Implement feature importance analysis to understand key drivers of housing prices.

 ---

-### Project 2: Customer Segmentation for E-commerce (Difficulty: 2 - Medium)
+### Project 2: Customer Segmentation using Clustering (Difficulty: 2 - Medium)

-**Project Objective**: The aim is to perform clustering on customer purchase data to identify distinct segments.
-This will help in optimizing marketing strategies based on customer behavior.

-**Dataset Suggestions**: Use a dataset from Kaggle that includes transaction data, such as customer ID, purchase amount, and product categories.

-**Step-by-Step Plan**:
-1. **Data Collection**: Fetch the e-commerce dataset from Kaggle and preprocess it.
+**Project Objective:**
+Segment customers based on purchasing behavior to identify distinct groups for targeted marketing strategies.
+The goal is to optimize the clustering process for better insights and actionable results.

+**Dataset Suggestions:**
+Find datasets on customer transactions from Kaggle or use open datasets related to retail or e-commerce.

+**Tasks:**
+- **Data Ingestion:** Load customer transaction data and explore the dataset for insights.
-2. **Feature Engineering**: Create features based on purchase frequency, average transaction value, and recency of purchases.
+- **Feature Engineering:** Create relevant features such as purchase frequency, average spend, and product categories.
-3. **Model Training**: Use K-means clustering to segment customers based on engineered features.
+- **Clustering Analysis:** Implement clustering algorithms (e.g., K-means or DBSCAN) to segment customers.
+- **Experiment Tracking with MLflow:** Log different clustering configurations, metrics (e.g., silhouette score), and visualizations.
+- **Visualization:** Visualize clusters using PCA or t-SNE to provide insights into customer segments.
-4. **Use of MLflow**: Log the clustering model and its parameters (like number of clusters) in MLflow for reproducibility.
+- **Model Management:** Store the clustering model and its parameters in MLflow for future reference.
-5. **Evaluation Metrics**: Use silhouette score and inertia to evaluate clustering performance.
-6. **Visualization**: Create a dashboard using visualizations to display customer segments and their characteristics.

-**Bonus Ideas**: Extend the project by applying dimensionality reduction techniques (like PCA) before clustering and compare the results with and without it.
+**Bonus Ideas:**
+- Compare different clustering algorithms and visualize their effectiveness.
+- Create profiles for each customer segment and suggest targeted marketing strategies.

 ---

-### Project 3: Sentiment Analysis of Social Media Posts (Difficulty: 3 - Hard)
+### Project 3: Sentiment Analysis on Product Reviews (Difficulty: 3 - Hard)

+**Project Objective:**
-**Project Objective**: The goal is to classify social media posts as positive, negative, or neutral using natural language processing techniques.
-Students will optimize their model for the highest accuracy and F1 score.
+Develop a sentiment analysis model to classify product reviews as positive, negative, or neutral.
+The goal is to optimize the model for accuracy and interpretability while managing the entire ML lifecycle with MLflow.

-**Dataset Suggestions**: Utilize datasets from HuggingFace Datasets or Kaggle that contain labeled text data from social media platforms, including sentiment labels.

-**Step-by-Step Plan**:
-1. **Data Collection**: Download a sentiment analysis dataset from HuggingFace or Kaggle.
-2. **Feature Engineering**: Preprocess the text data (tokenization, stopword removal, etc.) and create embeddings using pre-trained models (like BERT).
+**Dataset Suggestions:**
+Use datasets from Kaggle containing product reviews or scrape reviews from open e-commerce platforms.

+**Tasks:**
+- **Data Collection:** Gather product review data and preprocess it (cleaning, tokenization).
-3. **Model Training**: Fine-tune a pre-trained transformer model for sentiment classification.
+- **Model Selection:** Choose a pre-trained model (e.g., BERT) for fine-tuning on the sentiment classification task.
+- **Training and Evaluation:** Train the model and evaluate its performance using metrics like accuracy and F1-score.
-4. **Use of MLflow**: Track experiments, including model parameters, metrics (accuracy, F1 score), and versions in MLflow.
+- **Experiment Tracking with MLflow:** Log experiments, parameters, and evaluation metrics in MLflow.
-5. **Evaluation Metrics**: Evaluate the model using confusion matrix, accuracy, and F1 score.
-6. **Visualization**: Create a report or dashboard that visualizes sentiment distribution and model performance metrics.

-**Bonus Ideas**: Challenge students to implement a multi-class classification approach or compare the performance of different NLP models (e.g., BERT vs. LSTM) using MLflow for tracking.
+- **Hyperparameter Tuning:** Implement hyperparameter tuning to optimize model performance.
+- **Deployment:** Use MLflow to deploy the trained model as a web service for real-time sentiment analysis.

+**Bonus Ideas:**
+- Explore the impact of different preprocessing techniques on model performance.
+- Create a dashboard to visualize sentiment trends over time based on incoming reviews.

 ---

-These projects are designed to provide hands-on experience with MLflow while covering a range of data science concepts and techniques.
-Each project encourages creativity and critical thinking, allowing students to explore various aspects of the data science lifecycle.
+These projects provide a comprehensive learning experience, allowing students to engage with MLflow while applying machine learning techniques in various domains.